Suryanshjamwal/Real-Estate-IRELAND/readme.md

 * Similarly, the average rental price in the country increased from €799.4 in 2010 to €1,269.9 in 2021 at a rate of 4.26% on average.

 * With increased prices, the total number of for-sale properties also increased dramatically.
-However, number of rentals from 2012 has slighly decreased as more landlords are willing to sell instead of renting.
+However, number of rentals since 2012 has slighly decreased as more landlords are willing to sell instead of renting.
 When the maintenance costs and LPT are much higher than the rental income, landlords tend to exit the market.

 * As usual the net migration, population, GDP and uemplyement has a direct affect on the property prices, which has been a contributing factor here as well.